Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Methods

 \subsection{Training Details}

-We used a plain 2D U-net \citep{ronneberger2015u} for MC Dropout, BBB, and Deep Ensembles.
+We used a plain 2D U-net \cite{ronneberger2015u} for BBB, MCD, Deep Ensembles, and SSN.
 The plain U-net consisted of 10 layers with $3\times3$ filters and 2 layers with $1\times1$ convolutions followed by a softmax layer.
 The number of filters ranged from 32 to 512 from the top to the bottom layers.

-For MCD, we added dropout on all layers or only on the middle layers of the U-net with different dropout rates: 0.5, 0.3, 0.1.
+For BBB, we experimented with different standard deviations of the prior distributions: $\sigma_{prior}=$ 0.1 or 1.0 and different weights for the KL term: $\lambda=$ 0.1, 1.0, 10, 30.
+These are commonly used hyperparameters in the literature \cite{kendall2017bayesian, blundell2015weight, fortunato2017bayesian}.
+For MCD, we added dropout on all layers or only on the middle layers of the U-net with different dropout rates: 0.5, 0.3, and 0.1.
 These settings effectively tuned the amount of uncertainty in the model.
-For BBB, we experimented with different standard deviations of the prior distributions: $\sigma_{prior}=$ 0.1 or 1.0 and different weights for the KL term: $\lambda=$ 0.1, 1.0, 10, 30.
-These are commonly used hyperparameters in the literature \citep{kendall2017bayesian, blundell2015weight, fortunato2017bayesian}.
-For both methods, the final prediction was obtained by averaging the softmax probabilities of 50 samples.
-For Deep Ensembles, we trained 10 plain U-net models separately using all of the training data with different random initializations and averaged the softmax probabilities of the 10 models.
-For each method, we saved models with the lowest NLL on the validation dataset since NLL is directly related to segmentation accuracy and probability calibration.
+For both BBB and MCD, the final prediction was obtained by averaging the softmax probabilities of T=50 samples.
+For Deep Ensembles, we trained 10 plain U-net models separately using all the training data with different random initializations and averaged the softmax probabilities of the 10 models.
+For SSN, we used a rank of 10 for the multivariate normal distribution of the logits, as suggested in \cite{monteiro2020stochastic}.
+More training details can be found in Supplementary Material Section I.

-For preprocessing, the input images were cropped by taking a region of 160x160 pixels from the center of the original images.
-Then, image intensities were normalized by subtracting the mean and dividing by the variance of the entire training dataset.
-Experiments were repeated 5 times (except for Deep Ensembles) and the results were averaged.
-Data augmentation was performed, including random rotation (-60 to 60 degrees), translation (-60 to 60 pixels), and scaling (0.7 to 1.3 times).
-These models were trained using the Adam optimizer for 50 epochs.
-The initial learning rate was set to 1e-4 which was decayed to 1e-5 after 30 epochs.

 { {./plots/} }